FAQ

 A couple of key things to know about studying a foreign language: First, please take a placement test if you are continuing a language you’ve already had exposure to.
 The university intends for the 101 class to be for true beginners.
 If you didn’t take the placement test at orientation, contact the testing center to find out how you can arrange to take a placement test now.

-The journalism advisors are often asked if a journalism major should pursue a Bachelor of Arts or a Bachelor of Science degree.
-The journalism program offers both and, interestingly enough, our students are split 50-50 between the two types of degrees.
+The SOJC advisors are often asked if our students should pursue a Bachelor of Arts or a Bachelor of Science degree.
+We offer both and, interestingly enough, our students are split 50-50 between the two types of degrees.
 We can talk to you about the pros and cons of either choice.
 We may even admit to you, we’d love for you to do both language AND math.
 But, ultimately, the choice is yours.

 The easy answer is, “Not unless they choose to.”
 The SOJC does not have a math requirement.
 However, it does allow its students to choose between a Bachelor of Arts degree or a Bachelor of Science degree.
 If they opt for the B.A., they have to do up to two years of foreign language.
 If they opt for the B.S., they have to do up to a year of college-level math or selected computer science courses.